Fungible and Asset Location

 Above Figure 1, you can see the mental barrier between your account types.
 Here, you have bonds in two kinds of accounts.

-However, if you want to optimize taxes, you should have all tax-efficient stocks in your taxable account and only hold tax-inefficient bonds in your tax-deferred accounts.
+However, to optimize taxes, you should hold all tax-efficient stocks in your taxable account and only tax-inefficient bonds in your tax-deferred accounts.

 Don’t fear selling low because money is fungible.
 If you sell low from your brokerage account, you can always change the asset allocation in your tax-deferred account, which nets out as just selling bonds.